Bun (hairstyle)

 A bun is a type of hairstyle in which the hair is pulled back from the face, twisted or plaited, and wrapped in a circular coil around itself, typically on top or back of the head or just above the neck.
-A bun can be secured with a hair tie, barrette, bobby pins, one or more hair sticks, or a hairnet.
+A bun can be secured with a hair tie, barrette, bobby pins, u-pins, hair forks, various types of hair clips, one or more hair sticks, a hairnet, or bun coverings.
+In place of hair sticks, objects of similar shape, such as pencils or paintbrushes, may be used.
 Hair may also be wrapped around a piece called a "rat".
 Various hair bun inserts may be used to create donut-shaped buns.

 Double bun

 On the left is the "odango" hairstyle, and on the right is the "odango with pigtails" hairstyle.

+K-Pop singer Arin wearing double buns.

 Double or pigtail buns are often called (お団子, odango), which is also a type of Japanese dumpling (also called dango).

 In China, it is common among young girls or women to have the two buns hairstyle, which is called yaji (丫髻) or shuangyaji (双丫髻).
 The name comes from having hair buns, often two buns on either side of the crown of the head, giving the hair a shape similar to the Chinese character 丫.
 This hairstyle was worn during many different Chinese dynasties.
 There are also other hair styles called niújiǎotóu (牛角头).
 It was a commonly used hairstyle up until the early 20th century, and can still be seen today when traditional attire is used.
 Those hairstyle differs from the odango in that it is gender neutral; Chinese paintings of children have frequently depicted girls as having matching ox horns or two buns, while boys have a single bun on the back or also two buns.

-In the United States they are called side buns, also known as "space buns", and were a popular festival hair trend in the 1990s.
+In English-speaking regions, they are called side buns, double buns or "space buns" in reference to an iconic hairstyle worn by Star Wars character Princess Leia.
+Fellow Star Wars character Rey from 2015's Star Wars: The Force Awakens and its sequels would wear a "triple bun" hairstyle.
+In the United States, they were a popular festival hair trend in the 1990s.

-The 2015 film Star Wars: The Force Awakens had its protagonist, Rey, debut a "triple bun" hairstyle.